How to Value a Small Business: Methods Explained

 Assessing Value for Ownership Changes and Tax Planning

-• Partner transitions: Establishing fair ownership percentages during entry or exit
+• Partner transitions: Setting fair ownership percentages during buy-ins or buyouts.

-• Tax compliance: IRS requirements for estate planning and corporate restructuring
+• Tax compliance: Meeting IRS guidelines for estate and gift valuations (see IRS Publication 561).

-• Family succession: Ensuring equitable treatment among heirs with different involvement levels
+• Family succession: Splitting value among heirs with unequal involvement.

-• Investment structuring: Determining equity stakes for venture capital and private equity deals
+• Investment structuring: Allocating equity positions for venture capital or private equity investments.

 Core Valuation Methods for Small Businesses